 Note: The capacitor symbols (square, triangle, half-circle, dash) on the cap PCB were arranged based on the orientation of the original can in the MC2300.
 Other models, such as the MC2100, typically had the cans oriented differently, meaning the position of the symbols on this board may not align with your original installation.

-Click the link below to download the installation guide:
+Click here to download the installation guide: Assembled, PCB Only

 We recommend testing your unit first to ensure it is working properly.
 If you are repairing your unit, please make sure your symptoms are originating from the preamp board before you replace it.
 Replacing this board will not resolve problems present in the rest of the unit, such as the power supply or amplifier sections.
 If you have not replaced the original multi-section can capacitor in your unit’s power supply, we recommend doing so; we offer a replacement capacitor kit with a custom designed PCB for this task.